Learning and Assessment Framework

 Learning and Assessment Framework Information and Resources

-In July 2017, the Foundation released a report sharing baseline data gathered from our first full year under our Learning and Assessment Framework.
+In April 2018, the Foundation released a report sharing baseline data gathered from our second full year under our Learning and Assessment Framework.

 For a more detailed overview of the framework, including information on how applicants and grantees are impacted, please click here to read a message from Belen Vargas, Senior Vice President.

 In addition, on September 15, 2015 the Foundation held a webinar to walk nonprofit organizations through the framework’s goals, processes and tools, as well as answer questions.
 For a full recording of the webinar, as well as related materials, click here.

 The Foundation remains committed to continue to listen and learn from nonprofits and communities in an ongoing effort to refine and strengthen our approaches to advance equity.

 Community Engagement: As part of our ongoing practice of grantee listening, the Foundation will continue to engage with nonprofit leaders representing the diversity of our service region.
 We will meet with grantees outside of the application process to gather information on: 1) perception and feedback on the Foundation’s programs and practice, 2) current information on challenges and opportunities in the field, and 3) recommendations to inform our future work and direction.

 For additional information on our Learning and Assessment Framework and Program Learning, please contact Joyce Ybarra, Director of Learning, at email@example.com.